-8 Donor Follow-Up
+9 Donor Follow-Up

-8.1 Post-Donation Follow-Up
+9.1 Post-Donation Follow-Up

-Donor follow-up will be initiated after the first injection of a mobilizing agent, the administration of anesthesia, or the beginning of apheresis (in case of MNC Apheresis), independently of completion of the collection.
+Donor follow-up will be initiated after the first injection of a mobilizing agent, the administration of anesthesia, or the beginning of apheresis (in case of MNC Apheresis takes place before an HSC Apheresis), independently of completion of the collection.
 The donor's health must be assessed to monitor the recovery process, long-term health effects after the donation and the availability for further donations.

-- All DKMS donors have a minimum of 10-year post-donation follow-up. - Follow-up questionnaires are sent out to the donor 1 month, 6 months, 1 year, and then annually until 10 years post-donation. - For non-US donors a blood test is done 1 month post-donation. - If there are abnormal findings, timely controls will be arranged with the donor upon the physician's / medical advisor's decision.
+- All DKMS donors have a minimum of 10-year post-donation follow-up. - Follow-up questionnaires are sent out to the donor 1 month, 6 months, 1 year, and then annually until 10 years post-donation. - For non-US donors a blood test is done 1 month post-donation.

+• If there are abnormal findings, timely controls will be arranged with the donor upon the physician's / medical advisor's decision.

-8.2 Adverse Events and Reactions Reporting (SEAR/SPEAR)
+9.2 Adverse Events and Reactions Reporting (SEAR/SPEAR)